-Of the hundreds of hair loss products and peptides that are based on natural hair growth ingredients, only several dozen are well known.
+Of the hundreds of natural hair loss products and peptides, only several dozen are well known.
 Among these, there are four whose names end in “yl” or “il” that I have heard mentioned a few times recently.
 These four are:

 - Redensyl™ is a trademark of Givaudan (Switzerland) that is produced by subsidiary Induchem.